komiyamma/vscode_extension_commit_message_gene_by_codex/README.md

 - One command to generate a Conventional Commits-style message
 - Writes the result into the Git commit input box automatically
-	- "Commit message generation command execution" (`commit-mesasge-gene-by-codex.runCodexCmd`)
+	- "Commit message generation command execution" (`commit-message-gene-by-codex.runCodexCmd`)
 	- You can find it from the Command Palette (Ctrl+Shift+P) by typing "Commit message generation".

 ## Requirements